Denny-Lin/DDK_file_system/README.md

 * I do not have a teacher; however, I still want to make a file system, ...
 * So let us see how to do it.
 * I also do not want to see the codes from others.
-* Because we are a creator, not jsut using a tool or asking a question to people "do you know pthread?".
+* Because we are a creator, not just using a tool or asking a question to people "do you know pthread?".
 * Actually, I would reply "I know how to park the car in the department store when having an anniversary sale, <br>
   and I also know how to lock the car door.".
 * So we only need a concept about "how to store something in your life?".